skynetcat/termux-bin/README.md

 2. `quick` : Choose quick actions from a termux-dialog sheet
 3. `adbshot` : Screenshot + edit in Fossify Gallery (permanent or temporary for 3h)
 4. `twidget` : Script for taskwarrior command in Termux Terminal Widget
+4. `packer` : Backup Android directories to external services like GDrive.